 Timing and location can make the difference in your event's success, so make sure the following are considered: What is the best time of year/time of day/day of the week for the event being planned?
 What else might be happening on campus?
 When will you draw the biggest audience?
 How many attendees are you hoping to draw to your event and what will be the best space to accommodate your audience?
 What kind of space will you need to accommodate all of your event components?
 What is the ideal location for your event?

 Now that your event's budget and space are figured out, you should focus on selecting and booking the event's components.
 Will you be serving food?
 Will you be contracting a performer or a speaker?
 Will there need to be extra security or tech support at your event?
 Will you need to order tables and chairs from Facilities Management?
 How will you market the event?
 What else will you need to make your event match your initial vision?
 Make sure to allow enough time if contracts

 Success!
 Your event has happened, now what?
 Make sure that you reflect on the event, detailing out what went well and what could use improving for your next event.
 Make sure all loose ends are tied up (i.e. bills paid, vendors thanked, etc.) and that you complete the Event Evaluation Form

-Want additional guidance?
-We encourage you to read through the Student Organization Handbook
+Need additional guidance?
+We encourage you to read through both the Student Organization Handbook